icpc/na-rocky-mountain-web/docs/byu/index.md

 Each team will be provided a workstation with a Linux configuration akin to the [world-finals environment](https://docs.icpc.global/worldfinals-programming-environment/).

 We will again be using the [Kattis](https://open.kattis.com) online judge for the contest.
+The official programming languages supported for the contest are: C, C++, Java, Kotlin and Python 3.

 *Additional details about the competition platform will be available soon.*